Gravxd/enginesound-menu/README.md

 `add_ace group.donator enginesoundmenu allow`

-If you want to edit the permissions check such as for jobs or your framework, edit the `server_config.lua`
+If you want to edit the permissions check such as for jobs or your framework, edit the `server_config.lua` You can configure your sounds via `client_config.lua` as well as the default keybind - leave it blank if no default keybind is wanted.

-You can configure your sounds via `client_config.lua` as well as the default keybind - leave it blank if no default keybind is wanted.
+This menu also supports favourites!
+Quickly find the best engine sounds and shortlist them for convenience!